fileformat-words/FileFormat.Words-for-.NET/README.md

-# Openize.Words for .NET (formerly FileFormat.Words for .NET)
+# Openize.Words for .NET (formerly FileFormat.Words)

 [Openize.Words for .NET](https://github.com/openize-words/Openize.Words-for-.NET) - A versatile free open source .NET SDK for creating, loading, and modifying MS Word documents.
 With this SDK, you can easily write your own C# code to insert, update, remove or append any elements including paragraphs, images and tables into Microsoft Word Documents.